aidenament/snakes_and_foxes/README.md

    - Then return to the center node to win
 4. Movement is determined by rolling six six-sided dice.
 5. Movement rules:
-   - For each black pip the player gets one move
+   - For each black pip the active player gets one move
    - From the center node, players can move to any node in the first circle
    - In other circles, players can move around their current circle, move out to the next circle or in to the previous circle.
    - Movement direction alternates between circles (clockwise/counter-clockwise)
-   - The player has two pieces, and the alternate between moving pieces unless one is captured
+   - The player has two pieces, and they alternate between which piece is active unless one is captured
 7. The board contains snakes and foxes:
    - After the player moves, the foxes move, then the snakes move
    - Each of the nearest m foxes move one space towards the active player where m is the number of red triangles